Howell Tong: Life

 Tong was elected a member of the International Statistical Institute in 1983.
 In 1986, he was the session organizer and an invited speaker of the session on time series analysis, at the Inaugural World Congress of the Bernoulli Society, held at Tashkent in the former Soviet Union.
 He was elected a Fellow of the Institute of Mathematical Statistics in 1993.
 In 1994, he was the Special Plenary Lecturer (delivering 5 lectures-an account was published as a discussion paper in the Scandinavian Journal of Statistics in 1995) at the 15th Nordic Meeting in Mathematical Statistics, held at Lund, Sweden.
 In 1999, he delivered the Alan T. Craig lecture at the University of Iowa, USA, and elected an Honorary Fellow of the Institute of Actuaries, England.
 In 2000, he was the first ethnic Chinese elected a Foreign Member of the Norwegian Academy of Science and Letters and the sole ethnic Chinese in Group 1 Mathematical Subjects of The Mathematical-Natural Science Class as of 2025.
-In the same year, he became the first statistician to receive the National Natural Science Award in China (as a solo winner and the only winner in the Mathematics Section; altogether there were 15 class II awardees under the new regulations started in 2000; no class I award was given in 2000).
+In the same year, he became the first statistician to receive the National Natural Science Award in China, as a solo winner and the only winner in the Mathematics Section; (altogether there were 15 class II awardees under the new regulations started in 2000; no class I award was given in 2000).
 In 2002, the University of Hong Kong gave him their then-highest award, the Distinguished Research Achievement Award, carrying with it a research grant of HK$1,000,000 per annum for three years.
 In 2007, the Royal Statistical Society, UK, awarded him their Guy Medal in Silver in recognition of his "...many important contributions to time series analysis over a distinguished career and in particular for his fundamental and highly influential paper "Threshold autoregression, limit cycles and cyclical data", read to the society in 1980, which paved the way for a major body of work in non-linear time series modelling."
 He was the first ethnic Chinese to receive the medal.
 In 2011, he delivered the Paolu Hsu lecture at the Peking University, China.
 In 2012, the International Chinese Statistical Association awarded him the Distinguished Achievement Award.
 In 2014, he held a senior fellowship at the Institute of Advanced Studies, University of Bologna, Italy.
+In 2026, he was the first statistician of Chinese ethnicity who was elected member of the Academy of Europe (Academia Europaea).

 He served the Royal Statistical Society, UK (associate editor, honours committee), the Bernoulli Society (Chairman of the European Section), the Hong Kong Statistical Society (president) and others in various capacities.

-Tong has one son (Simon), one daughter (Anna Sea-Lin) and three grandchildren (Sophia Mary, Alexander Howell and Jonathan Simon).
+Tong has one son (Simon), one daughter (Anna) and three grandchildren.